MarketSquare/rf-prompt-forge/ROADMAP.md

 -   **[ ] CI/CD Pipeline Prompts**: Create prompts for generating basic CI pipelines (e.g., GitHub Actions) to run Robot Framework tests.
 -   **[ ] Custom Keyword Prompts**: Develop a prompt that helps users refactor repetitive steps into their own reusable keywords.
 -   **[ ] Desktop Testing Prompts**: Add support for libraries like `robotframework-flaui` (Windows) or `robotframework-zoomba` (cross-platform).
--   **[ ] `robotframework.org` Integration**: Explore the feasibility of hosting the "copy prompt" functionality directly on the official Robot Framework website.
 -   **[ ] Tool-Specific Integrations**: Investigate creating specialized prompt files for specific tools, such as a `GEMINI.md` for the Gemini CLI.